IRS Form 8826: Disabled Access Credit

 Turn ADA education into action.

-Understanding Form 8826 is only one part of the conversation.
-CMS Max Ultimate helps small businesses put accessibility support into their website strategy with a platform designed for performance, eCommerce, support, and ongoing improvement.
+Understanding Form 8826 is just the first step.
+CMS Max Ultimate helps small businesses take action by integrating accessibility support directly into their website—while also improving performance, usability, and long-term scalability.

 Website Platform

-Manage content, pages, products, blogs, forms, and more from one CMS.
+Manage content, pages, products, blogs, and forms from one centralized CMS.

 ADA Compliance